survivejs/react-book/manuscript/07_implementing_dnd.md

 npm i react-dnd --save
 ```

 to add React DnD to the project.
-Next, we'll need to patch our application to use it.
-React DnD supports the idea of back-ends.
-This means it is possible to adapt it to work on different platforms.
-Even a testing back-end is feasible.
-As of writing it supports only HTML5 Drag and Drop API based back-end.
-As a result, the application won't work on touch yet.

-To get started, we'll need to hook up React DnD's HTML5Backend with our `App`.
-After this has been done we can start worrying about actual functionality.
+As a first step we'll need to connect it with our project.
+Currently it provides an HTML5 Drag and Drop API specific back-end.
+There's no official support for touch yet but it's possible to add later on.
+In order to set it up, we need to use the `DragDropContext` decorator and provide the back-end to it:

 **app/components/App.jsx**